kingsdigitallab/sdlc-for-rse/README.md

 *Document guidance and templates have been written in simple Markdown.
 They can be copied and pasted into most desktop word processing software or converted via a variety of third party tools into formats that can be easily used offline.*

 ### Getting started
 The core component of this toolkit is the document templates that underpin the various stages of the SDLC.
+In addition to the document templates, there are guidance documents which offer advice on how to populate the documents and

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTUyODExNDA2OV19
+eyJoaXN0b3J5IjpbNDU5ODUwNDg1XX0=
 -->